A Universe with a generalized ghost dark energy and Van der Waals fluid interacting with a fluid: Introduction

 which could be understood as: there is not energy conservation for the components separately, but due to interaction between all components, energy of whole mixture conserves.
 This approach is correct for this moment only.
 Other type of interaction considered in literature and supported by experimental data is sign-changeable interaction \cite{Hao}, \cite{Hao2}, \cite{Sun}.
-Motivated by \cite{Sun} we would like to consider an interaction where energy density of the Ghost Dark energy appears
+Motivated by \cite{Sun} work, in this stage we would like to consider an interaction where energy density of the Ghost dark energy appears in this form,